- Open the meeting with leader led prayer.

 - Review the tools taught the previous weeks.
 Ask someone to explain it and see if anyone had an experience applying it.

 - Look at The Big Picture together.
-Read it slowly so people have an idea of where they are in the disciple making process.
+Read it slowly so people can have an idea of where they are in the disciple-making process.

 - Read about Foundation Studies.
 It is important to read the complete instructions about each week’s tool.